 Investing in a DAO is relatively easy, especially if you know how to buy Ether or Bitcoin and already have a wallet.
 All you really need to do is buy tokens of a particular DAO, which is roughly equivalent to buying shares of a company.

 Once the funding phase is closed, you will be able to make proposals as well as vote on them and perhaps even make a profit.
 The amount of purchase tokens will correlate with the amount of voting power you will get.

 Before you invest, though, be sure to know exactly what you’re getting yourself into.
-DAOs are completely transparent and their underlying codes are always open-source, which means you have a chance of reviewing said codes in order to be sure that there are no bug or mistakes in it.
+DAOs are completely transparent and their underlying codes are always open-source, which means you have a chance of reviewing said codes in order to be sure that there are no bugs or mistakes in them.

 What is Dapp

 Dapps, or Decentralized Applications, are essentially unstoppable apps, which work on the Ethereum Blockchain and are powered by smart contracts.
 The main difference from ordinary apps is that Dapps are fully autonomous, they don’t require a middleman to operate and basically immune to censorship.
 In other words, they establish a direct connection between a user and a service.
 Through that, users can fully control the information and data they share.

 DAOs are basically a very ambitious breed of decentralized apps.
 As described in the Ethereum white paper, they fall into ‘other’ category, which includes voting and governance systems.
 The two other types of Dapps are money managing applications and apps where money is involved, but they also require another piece (insurance, charity, property, etc.).